 If you’re applying to multiple universities in the US, you’ll almost definitely have to fill out the Common App.
 A key part of this application form is the personal essay, which gets sent to every university you apply to.
 So how do you approach this key feature of the application?

 While most universities will have additional essay prompts for you to answer, the Common App personal essay goes to everybody so the focus can’t be an individual school you hope to attend.
 Instead, it needs to demonstrate something about you that’s relevant to every university you’re applying to.
+Looking for help with supplemental essays?
+Check out our guide here!

 Here are seven steps to acing the Common App essay.